 The forthcoming gathering of a Performance Ethics Working Group seeks to go deeper and examine the specific aesthetic, ethical and social/political aspects of conversation in art.
 It plans to build a better understanding of the skills and considerations that artists bring to bear on the act of conversation, situating this practice within the increased interest in the role of conversation in contemporary society.

-To begin this research the Performance Ethics Working Group has been invited to undertake an onsite research project, alongside the exhibition Share/Cheat/Unite at Te Tuhi.
-The onsite part of the research will be conducted during September 2016, in a (rather self reflexive) open conversational manner alongside some public talks and interviews which will go towards a new podcast series.
+To begin this research the Performance Ethics Working Group was invited to undertake an onsite research project, alongside the exhibition Share/Cheat/Unite at Te Tuhi.
+The onsite part of the research was conducted during September 2016, in a (rather self reflexive) open conversational manner alongside some public talks and interviews which will go towards a new podcast series.

 Actions to date: